 While there are no government agencies that set safety standards for dog travel products, we have been working for years on testing and improving our products to perform better in the case of accidents.
 We use standards set by the Federal Motor Vehicle Safety Standard (FMVSS) No. 213 for child car seats to test our dog harnesses and seat belts.
 This regulation subjects child safety seats to the decelerations they would experience in a 30 mph frontal vehicle crash.

-In our crash-test video, we show an unrestrained dog (black and white dog) versus a dog restrained by a Kurgo Harness and seat belt tether.
-The Tru-Fit Enhanced Strength Harness 3055 Series is tested for dogs up to 55-pounds while the Impact Harness is tested for dogs up to 75 pounds.
+In our crash-test videos, we show the sled tests conducted for our crash-tested harnesses.
+The Enhanced Strength Tru-Fit Smart Harness is tested for dogs up to 75 pounds while the Impact Harness is tested for dogs up to 130 pounds.